Skip to content

 is another favorite for Venetian classics and a deep wine cellar.

-, which are more contemporary, are lovely, too, and books out well in advance.
+, which are more contemporary, are lovely, too, and book out well in advance.

-For really good bites standing up at a bar counter, hit up Alla Vedova for cicchetti such as fondo di carciofo (artichoke hearts) and polpette di carne (meat croquettes).
-The super famous Cantine del Vino già Schiavi is reliably delicious and serves little shots of wine (ombre) for €1.00.
+For really good bites standing up at a bar counter, the super famous Cantine del Vino già Schiavi is reliably delicious and serves little shots of wine (ombre) for €1.00.
 Sepa near Rialto is fun and on the other side of the bridge, Al Mercà near the Rialto Market does some sought-after natural wines by the glass alongside everyday drinking options and the sandwiches are great.
 Pop in next door at Casa del Parmigiano for cheeses and cured meats, then hit Rialto Market (mornings only, Monday to Saturday) for a crash course in Veneto’s produce–look for vegetables from the nearby island of S. Erasmo–and lagoon fish.
 Also near Rialto is All’Arco, one of my grab a bite and a drink on the fly.

 For seated natural wines and snacks, I love